 The fast moving controversial developments in the Middle East and North Africa seem to be sidelining the search for responses to some fundamental security challenges in the region.
 This refers, among many other issues, to the discussion of steps for the preparation and successful conduct of this yea...

-- Position : Program Coordinator, International Information Security and Global Internet Governance, PIR Center
+- Position : Program Director, International Information Security and Global Internet Governance

-- Position : Acting Under Secretary of State for Arms Control, Verification and Compliance, Department of State
+- Affiliation : Acting Under Secretary for Arms Control and International Security, Department of State

 “2012-13 International Arms Control Essay Contest: Innovation Through Open Source Technologies” 20.02.2013

 PIR Center announces the “2012-13 International Arms Control Essay Contest: Innovation Through Open Source Technologies”.
 The Contest is hosted by PIR Center and the James Martin Center for Nonproliferation Studies (CNS), Monterey with the support of the U.S. State Department, Bureau of Arms Control, Verification and Compliance (AVC).

 The Contest commences at 17:00 GMT (21:00 MSK), on December 3, 2012.
 Essays should be uploaded between December 3, 2012 and 23:00 GMT February 19, 2013 (03:00 a.m.
 MSK February 20, 2013).
 Assessment of essays will start on February 21, 2013 and close on March 31, 2013.